Things to Do , Adventure Sports , Lakes & Watersports , Sports & Outdoors

 With hundreds of miles of rivers and countless lakes, NEPA is a prime spot for watersports.
 It’s just so peaceful to glide along with nothing but the gentle splash of your paddle dipping into the water.
 And you always notice things you wouldn’t see from the shore, like bald eagles swooping in to snatch a fish and blue herons wading along the shore.

 No boat?
 No problem.
 NEPA’s local outfitters can provide kayaks, canoes and rafts, plus all the equipment you need.
-Many of them even offer shuttle services for river trips so you don’t have to haul all that gear.
+Many of them even offer shuttle services for river trips so you don’t have to haul all the gear.
 We’ve rounded up some of NEPA’s most popular watersports destinations and the local outfitters that can help you get out on the water.

 Drift along the current and enjoy unbeatable views on the North Branch.